ozfortress/citadel/README.md

 bundle install
 ```

-To configure secrets for development, use `secrets.local.yml`.
+To configure secrets for development, use `config/secrets.local.yml`.
 Example at
-`secrets.local.yml.example`.
+`config/secrets.local.yml.example`.

 ## Tests

-This project uses `rspec` for tests and `rubocop` for linting.
+This project uses `rspec`, `rubocop`, `haml-lint` and `rails-best-practices` for
+testing and linting.

-Run `rake test` for both.
+Run `rake test` to run them all.